Additional Comparisons of US V8 Engines

 It may be observed that all US automakers were doing a similar thing in the later half of the 1960s; all the 'bread and butter' engines were getting revised to have longer strokes, lower compression and simple 'wedge' style combustion chambers, a combination that is known to produce less toxic oxides of nitrogen exhaust emission content.

-It's not that short stroke high compression designs became outdated, rather it was the emission content of their exhaust that became illegal.
+It's not that short stroke, big bore, high compression designs became outdated, rather it was the emission content of their exhaust that became illegal.

 AMC published a paper bound book in '72 named "Performance American Style" which describes how to modify their inline sixes and vee eights in three sections for racing purposes, each section describes the general components needed to suit an expected rpm range.

 Without exception, all 390 and 401 CID versions of this engine came with superior quality high strength forged steel connecting rods and crankshaft.